bradenhc/bradenhc.github.io/_posts/2023-07-25-when-to-use-raw-pointers.md

 tags: ["C++", "Ownership", "Memory Management", "Maintainability"]
 ---

 I work a lot with legacy C/C++ code.
-Much if it is written in a pre-C++11 style, and even when C++11 features are used, they aren't used as effectively as they could be.
+Much of it is written in a pre-C++11 style, and even when C++11 features are used, they aren't used as effectively as they could be.